Mrso73/zune/README.md

 # Zune - A Zig-based OpenGL Game Engine

-Zune is a 2D/3D game engine being developed in the [Zig programming language](https://ziglang.org/), using both OpenGL and GLFW.
+Zune is a 2D/3D game engine being developed in the [Zig programming language](https://ziglang.org/), using OpenGL, GLFW, and some other libraries.
 It started as a personal project written in the programming language Odin, but I have since decided to re-write the framework in the Zig programming language because i have taken a liking to it.